Beth Tanzman, MSW | Executive Director

 Maurine Gilbert | Community Quality Improvement Facilitator

 Maurine contracts with the Vermont Blueprint for Health to provide quality improvement facilitation for communities.
 This work includes helping communities understand and use data from many sources for quality improvement.
 It also includes includes qualitative research to understand user experience.
 She developed the Blueprint’s Network Analysis study of multi-sector collaboration for population health improvement.

-Maurine previously worked as a brand strategist in advertising agencies in Burlington and New York, using creative research methodologies and human-centered design to help businesses understand and respond to consumer needs.
+Maurine previously worked as a brand strategist in advertising agencies in Burlington and New York City, using creative research methodologies and human-centered design to help businesses understand and respond to consumer needs.
 Before that, she studied Anthropology at the University of Chicago.

 Outside of the office, Maurine is on the board of directors of Lund and mentors through King Street Center.
 She also grows and arranges flowers for weddings and parties, and chases her hound dog around the woods of Huntington, Vermont.